Generic Name: sumatriptan succinate

-Pregnancy Category C: There are no adequate and well-controlled trials of Sumatriptan Injection in pregnant women.
+There are no adequate and well-controlled trials of Sumatriptan Injection in pregnant women.
+In developmental toxicity studies in rats and rabbits, oral administration of sumatriptan to pregnant animals was associated with embryolethality, fetal abnormalities, and pup mortality.
+When administered by the intravenous route to pregnant rabbits, sumatriptan was embryolethal.
 Sumatriptan Injection should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Safety and effectiveness of Sumatriptan Injection in pediatric patients under 18 years of age have not been established; therefore, Sumatriptan Injection is not recommended for use in patients under 18 years of age.
+Safety and effectiveness in pediatric patients have not been established.
+Sumatriptan Injection is not recommended for use in patients younger than 18 years of age.

-Clinical trials of Sumatriptan Injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between the elderly and younger subjects.
+Clinical trials of Sumatriptan Injection did not include sufficient numbers of patients 65 years of age and older to determine whether they respond differently from younger patients.
+Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.

 A cardiovascular evaluation is recommended for geriatric patients who have other cardiovascular risk factors (e.g., diabetes, hypertension, smoking, obesity, strong family history of CAD) prior to receiving Sumatriptan Injection [see Warnings and Precautions (5.1)].

-The elimination half-life of sumatriptan is about 2 hours [see Clinical Pharmacology (12.3)], and therefore monitoring of patients after overdose with Sumatriptan Injection should continue for at least 10 hours or while symptoms or signs persist.
+The elimination half-life of sumatriptan is about 2 hours [see Clinical Pharmacology (12.3)]; therefore, monitoring of patients after overdose with Sumatriptan Injection should continue for at least 10 hours or while symptoms or signs persist.